plabayo/learn-rust-101/README.md

 4. Is data passed by Reference or value in Rust?
 And what does it mean?
 5. Is data mutable or immutable by default?
 How do we make it the other way?
 6. What are traits and how are these related to the data models that you structure in Rust?
-7. How can you extend the behaviour of external types?
+7. How can you extend the behavior of external types?
-8. Can you extend behaviour of external types using external traits?
+8. Can you extend behavior of external types using external traits?
 Why or why not?
 9. What is a constant?
 Where can we define these?
 10. What is a static variable?
 How is it different from a constant?
 What's special about mutable variables?
 11. How does Rust support Async Rust?
 How do you use it?
 What are Futures?